Two Russians among winners crowned at prestigious Tchaikovsky competition

-MOSCOW A Russian pianist, a Romanian cellist and singers from Mongolia and Russia scooped the top honors at the prestigious International Tchaikovsky Competition in Moscow, though no first place prize was awarded in the violin category.
+MOSCOW, July 2 A Russian pianist, a Romanian cellist and singers from Mongolia and Russia scooped the top honours at the prestigious International Tchaikovsky Competition in Moscow, though no first place prize was awarded in the violin category.

 At the 15th International Tchaikovsky Competition in Moscow late on Wednesday the jury picked finalists in four categories -- piano, cello, violin and voice.
 The winners received a gold medal and $30,000 each.